haynieresearch/hrdplex-gui/README.md

    2. Jay Moseley's documetation also very useful: http://www.jaymoseley.com/hercules

 ### My Setup
 I am currently running Hercules & MVS on two seperate machines.
 One acts as a DASD Controller, the second as the actual system.
 This creates a somewhat loose SYSPLEX, but it's kind of a stretch to call it even that.
 Both machines are directly wired to each other over a gigabit connection.
 The only traffic over this connection is the DASD packets.
+I am able to get a decent MIPS rate, almost 500 total.
+I am also running two quasi-LPAR's (they are not real LPAR's, but Hercules thinks they are) on this setup.

 2. SYSPLEX Controller
    1. Ubuntu 16.04.3 LTS